Showing posts with label beaches. Show all posts

 Roads in Russellville, Al

-The further north we went the colder it got.
-We began to see snow and ice along the roadways beginning in and around Russellville.
-The roads were clear enough for us to get home.
-We sure were glad we missed all the bad weather.
-But glad to be home.
+The further north we went, the colder it got.
+We began to see snow and ice along the roadways, beginning in and around Russellville.
+The roads were clear enough for us to call home.
+We were glad we missed all the bad weather, but we were even happier to be home.

 Thursday, May 23, 2019